nboutin109/Weather-forecast-API/README.md

 </ul>

 ## Code Overview
-On rendering, the user interface is created from the index.html page and styled with the included .css file and Bootstrap.
-The script.js page then runs a single function to search for weather data from New York with multiple AJAX calls and changes the HTML values on the page.
-The same function executes for a different city whenever the search button is clicked.
+<p>On startup, the user interface is created from the index.html page and styled with the included .css file and Bootstrap.
+The script.js page then runs a single function to search for weather data from New York City with multiple AJAX calls and changes the HTML values on the page.
+The same function executes for a different city whenever the search button is clicked.</p>